 - Elicit parent–child interaction.
 Try to keep the action between parent and child whenever possible.
 For example, you might try handing all materials for learning activities directly to the parent, not the child, to keep the parent in the role of the real teacher.

 - Directly support developmental parenting behaviors.
 Look out for the parent’s warmth expressed toward the child, responsiveness to the child’s cues, encouragement provided to the child, and conversation between parent and child.
-Point out these behaviors in a positive way when you see them happening and offer information or materials that the parent may need to engage in more of these behaviors.
+Point out these behaviors in a positive way when you see them happening, letting a parent (or other caregiver) know that these interactions are supporting their child’s development and preparing them for school and life.
+Ask the parent when else they get to play like this and when they could do it more.
+If they are interested, offer information or materials for activities that are a good fit with the way they interact with their child.

 - Establish a collaborative partnership with parents.
 Involve parents in planning activities from the beginning.
 By establishing collaboration early on, you’ll keep parents in their job as the main promoters of their child’s early development.
 During the activities you’ve planned as a team, be sure to provide more positive feedback about the child’s behavior and the parent’s warmth, responsiveness, encouragement, and conversation.